GaurangTandon/ProKeys/README.md

 6. **Date/Time Arithmetic** - use the `+` or `-` sign to move forward or backward in time in date/time macros.
 Supports both relative as well as independent evaluation.
 7. **Variables** - built-in variables holding dynamic values for "date", "time" and (browser) "version"
 8. **Tab Key** - The tab key can be made to insert 4 spaces, instead of it's default function, thus speeding up work.
-9. **Context menu access** - for blocking sites and inserting snippets
+9. **Context menu access** - for blocking sites and inserting snippets.
 10. **Sync/Local storage** - Use whichever you prefer.

 ## Libraries/Code sources